Institutional ResearchMay 9, 2023 2023-05-15 15:52

 As TCSJ looks for ways to identify, assess, analyze and understand student learning, educational effectiveness, and use of resources in our school of education, meaningful and valuable program review is essential.
-Annual Program Reviews (APRs) are aligned to the purpose of the college: mission, values, and Core Learning Outcomes (CLO).
 Each year, TCSJ's Office of Institutional Research compiles direct and indirect evidence regarding our ability to serve students and effectively adhere to our purpose.

 - TCSJ graduates have expertise in developing relevant and rigorous curriculum.
 Graduates design systems for effective leadership in the classroom, campus, and educational community to ensure the success of all students.